 Amp up your digital body language

-In face-to-face meetings, we can see other people’s expressions and see when nod agreement or when they’ve stopped paying attention.
+In face-to-face meetings, we can see other people’s expressions and see when nodding agreement or when they’ve stopped paying attention.
 On-line we miss all these cues – video may help but only in small groups.
 Express your thanks and positivity out loud (and often) because they can’t see you smiling and nodding your approval.
 Ask more questions to check- in with people, get them to put an emoji in on the chat when they like something they’ve heard.

 Engage every 5 minutes

 Distraction is the biggest single problem with remote meetings.
-And we’ve all done it whether it’s answer emails, surfing the internet or filing our nails.
+And we’ve all done it whether it’s answering emails, surfing the internet, or filing our nails.
 To make sure people are mentally, not just physically, there then set yourself a goal to quick interaction every 5 minutes.
 Ask a question of a person, or ask everyone to write a thought in the chat, ask for an emoji to react to the last slide.